 In addition to his responsibilities as Music Director/Conductor of the Waco Symphony Orchestra, Stephen Heyde is the Mary Franks Thompson Professor of Orchestral Studies and Conductor-in-Residence at Baylor University.
-Before assuming his duties at Baylor in 1984, Mr. Heyde was a member of the violin faculty at West Virginia University from 1975–1984.
+Before assuming his duties at Baylor in 1984, Mr. Heyde was on the violin faculty at West Virginia University from 1975–1984.

 Mr. Heyde has conducted All State Orchestras and other festival orchestras in numerous states.
 He has conducted ballet performances with several regional companies and many collegiate opera productions.
-He is a frequent evaluator of collegiate orchestral programs and conductors and has guest conducted at a number of Universities including Yale University, Ithaca College and the University of Oregon.
+He is a frequent evaluator of collegiate orchestral programs and conductors and has guest conducted at a number of universities, including Yale University, Ithaca College and the University of Oregon.

 Stephen Heyde made his European debut with the Krakow State Philharmonic in March 1998.
-In October, 2004, he was invited to conduct the orchestra of the prestigious Liszt Academy in Budapest, Hungary.
-During his stay in Budapest, he was awarded the prestigious “Memorial Ring of the Liszt Ferenc Music Academy” and also accepted a position on the Curatorium (Board of Supervisors) for the Academy.
+In October 2004, he was invited to conduct the orchestra of the prestigious Liszt Academy in Budapest, Hungary.
+During his month-long stay in Budapest, he was awarded the prestigious “Memorial Ring of the Liszt Ferenc Music Academy” and he accepted a position on the Curatorium (Board of Supervisors) for the Academy.
 While in Europe, Mr. Heyde also addressed the International Society for Music Education in Belgium and participated in a Roundtable presentation of the International Kodály Society.
 In April 2007, Mr. Heyde was privileged to return to Belgium as a member of the ensemble jury for the 55th European Music Festival for Young People held in Neerpelt, serving again in April 2011 for the 57th edition of the Festival.
-In March, 2009, he participated in the American Arts Festival in Flanders, conducting three Belgium orchestras.
+In March 2009, he participated in the American Arts Festival in Flanders, conducting three Belgium orchestras.
 In July 2015, he conducted the Córdoba Symphony Orchestra in Argentina.

-Under Mr. Heyde’s direction, the Baylor Symphony has been selected to perform at the Texas Music Educators Clinic/Convention seven times and has again been invited to appear in February of 2014.
-In December of 2003, the Baylor Symphony was featured with other School of Music ensembles in a PBS Special, “Christmas at Baylor” that was aired nationally in over 350 markets with an estimated audience in excess of six million viewers.
-Under Mr. Heyde’s direction, the Baylor Symphony has also appeared by invitation at the prestigious Piccolo Spoleto Festival in Charleston, South Carolina and at a national convention of the American String Teachers Association and the College Orchestra Directors Association.
-The Baylor Symphony was privileged to accompany the last public performance of revered violinist Joseph Gingold and has also worked with a number of distinguished American performers including among others Robert Shaw, Corey Cerovsek, Jacob Druckman and Lorin Hollander.
+Under Mr. Heyde’s direction, the Baylor Symphony has performed eight times at the Texas Music Educators Clinic/Convention.
+In December 2003, the Baylor Symphony was featured with other School of Music ensembles in “Christmas at Baylor,” a PBS Special that was aired nationally in more than 350 markets and had an estimated audience in excess of six million viewers.
+The Baylor Symphony has also appeared by invitation at the prestigious Piccolo Spoleto Festival in Charleston, South Carolina, and at national conventions of the American String Teachers Association and the College Orchestra Directors Association.
+The Baylor Symphony was privileged to accompany the last public performance of revered violinist Joseph Gingold and has also worked with a number of other distinguished American performers and composers such as Robert Shaw, William Kraft, Jacob Druckman, and Lorin Hollander.
 Mr. Heyde led the Symphony in concerts in San José, Heredia, and Cartago, Costa Rica, in March 2004.
-In November 2010, he led the Baylor Chamber Orchestra in a concert tour of Flanders in November of 2010.
-The Baylor Symphony has been selected through a blind audition process to be one of two collegiate orchestras to perform at the College Orchestra Directors Association National Conference in January of 2014.
+In November 2010, he led the Baylor Chamber Orchestra on a concert tour of Flanders, with performances in Antwerp, Ostend, Louvain, and Tongeren.
+The Baylor Symphony received national recognition by being awarded back-to-back American Prizes in 2014 and 2015 as the outstanding collegiate orchestra.

-A recipient of Outstanding Teacher Awards at West Virginia University and Baylor University, Mr. Heyde is a member of Pi Kappa Lambda, Mu Omicron, College Orchestra Directors Association, Texas Music Educators Association and Texas Orchestra Directors Association, in addition to other professional associations.
+A recipient of Outstanding Teacher Awards at West Virginia University and Baylor University, Mr. Heyde is a member of the International Kodály Society, Pi Kappa Lambda, Mu Omicron, College Orchestra Directors Association, Texas Music Educators Association and Texas Orchestra Directors Association, in addition to other professional associations.
 He is a member of the North West Rotary Club.